EuniceMusenyia/Warsan-Frontend/README.md

 ## Getting Started

-Follow these steps to install and interact with the Rajo Dashboard:
+Follow these steps to install and interact with Rajo Dashboard:

 # Clone the repository